findlayjy/findlayjy.github.io/content/authors/admin/_index.md

-The main focus of my work is on using computational and mathematical tools to explore syntax and semantics (I don't think the two can be meaningfully studied in isolation<span class="popup-note" data-toggle="tooltip" title="It's a pity that Haj Ross's hybrid term &ldquo;semantax&rdquo; never caught on." data-placement=right>*</span>).
+The main focus of my work is on using computational and mathematical tools to explore syntax and semantics (I don't think the two can be meaningfully studied in isolation<span class="popup-note" data-toggle="tooltip" title="It's a pity that Haj Ross's hybrid term &ldquo;semantax&rdquo; didn't catch on." data-placement=right>*</span>).
 But I am interested in all areas of grammatical theory (including meta-theory), and in all areas of linguistics more broadly: as well as syntax and semantics, my research has touched on sociolinguistics,